thenorthalliance/epi-commerce-to-vue-storefront/README.md

 ## How to start?
-This project is based on the [Episerver Commerce Quicksilver sample e-comerce site](https://github.com/episerver/Quicksilver).
+This project is based on the [Episerver Commerce Quicksilver sample e-commerce site](https://github.com/episerver/Quicksilver).

 In order to run this demo you'll have to install and run the following components:
 1. Install Vue Storefront depending on your development environment: [Windows Installation](https://docs.vuestorefront.io/guide/installation/windows.html) or [Linux Installation](https://docs.vuestorefront.io/guide/installation/linux-mac.html)